Jonny-exe/binary-fractions/binary_fractions/README.md

  | istwoscomplement(value: str) -> bool
 ```

-Determine if string is a valid twos-complement syntax.
+Determine if string content has a valid twos-complement syntax.

 **Arguments**:

-- `self` _str_ - string to check
+- `value` _str_ - string to check

 **Returns**: